-Poor Service Delivery in Rwanda Endangers the Realization of Vision 2020
+Poor service delivery in Rwanda endangers the realization of vision 2020.

-Good service delivery is essential in all economies and even more critical in service-led economies.
-Rwanda has an ambition to become a service-led economy, yet research demonstrates that service delivery in Rwanda is generally poor.
-Thus, poor service delivery in Rwanda endangers the realization of Vision 2020.
+Good service delivery is essential in all economies and more critical in service-led economies.
+Rwanda has an ambition to become a service-led economy yet research demonstrates that service delivery in Rwanda is generally poor.
+Thus, poor service delivery in Rwanda endangers the realization of vision 2020.

-- Service delivery in Rwanda is the poorest in the East African region. - Attempts to address poor service delivery in Rwanda have focused on the SYMPTOMS not the underlying ROOT CAUSES. - Rwanda can learn much about how to improve service delivery from the policies and strategies developed by governments and organisations in many other countries. - Organisations in Rwanda, in both the public and the private sectors, are not focused on their number one priority -service delivery. - Policies, Practices and Procedures are not aligned with consumer satisfaction.
+- Service delivery in Rwanda is the poorest in the region. - Attempts to address poor service delivery in Rwanda have focused on the SYMPTOMS not the underlying ROOT CAUSES. - Rwanda can learn much about how to improve service delivery from what other governments and organisations have done in many countries. - Organisations in Rwanda in both public and private sectors are not focused on their number one priority-service delivery. - Policies Practices and Procedures are not aligned with consumer satisfaction

-Rwanda's Vision of Customer Service Delivery is:
+Rwanda's Vision of Customer Service Delivery:

-Delivery of World Class Service.
+"Delivery of World Class Service"

-The Government's Policy is:
+The Government Policy:

-To provide leadership, encouragement, empowerment and regulation through the implementation of a Rwandan Customer Service Implementation Plan.
+To provide leadership, encouragement, empowerment and regulation through